Finture/Flowee-BPMS-Docs/content/user-guide/camunda-bpm-run.md

 ## Logging

-Camunda 7 provides fine-grained and customizable logging.
+Flowee BPMS provides fine-grained and customizable logging.
 An overview of the available logging categories can be found in the [Logging User Guide]({{< ref "/user-guide/logging.md#process-engine" >}}).
 To configure the logging behavior in Camunda Run, customize your configuration file with the following properties.

 For more information on logging configuration visit the [Spring Boot Logging Guide](https://docs.spring.io/spring-boot/docs/2.4.0/reference/html/spring-boot-features.html#boot-features-logging).